How to Spot Fake Shoe Websites: 8 Red Flags Every Shopper Should Know

 It has never been easier to shop for shoes online, with shoe retailers like Nordstrom and Zappos offering free return shipping and unbeatable customer service.

-Custom officers controlling the destruction of tens of thousands of fake brand sports shoes in Hamburg, Germany (Credit: Christian Charisius / picture-alliance / Cover Images)
+Custom officers supervise the destruction of thousands of counterfeit Nike shoes and boxes seized from shipping containersCustom officers supervise the destruction of thousands of counterfeit Nike shoes and boxes seized from shipping containers (Credit: Christian Charisius / picture-alliance / Cover Images)

-Without even doing a whois search, a domain name registration check, or anything technical, you will soon be able to tell if the website you’re shopping on is only out to rip you off.
+Without even doing a Whois search, a domain name registration check, or anything technical, you will soon be able to tell if the website you’re shopping on is only out to rip you off.

 The following eight red flags should already tip you off that a website is a scam right at first glance.
 We’ll also show you websites to avoid and the ten best shoe stores online!